Imperial War Museum tram stop: Pre-opening

 In 2013, the GMCA and the Greater Manchester Local Enterprise Partnership announced that it may fund the construction of the Trafford Park Line as far as The Trafford Centre, estimating that the line could be open to passengers by 2018/19, subject to a satisfactory business case, Transport and Works Act Order and public consultation.

 During planning stages, ITV who produce Coronation Street stated concerns about the proximity of the planned route due to it being located within 50m of parts of the open air set.
+Eventually, it was decided that trams would run past the set after all.

 New bus stops were also constructed to serve the tram stop.

 Opening

 The first trams (3040 and 3014 coupled together) passed by Imperial War Museum in the early hours of 10 November 2019 while on test.
 The stop opened to passengers on 22 March 2020, and the first passenger service tram (3073) stopped at Imperial War Museum just after 06:39.

 Layout

 Imperial War Museum does serve IWM North, but also serves MediaCityUK and ITV Studios across a footbridge over the Manchester Ship Canal.
 This also allows for an out-of-station interchange with MediaCityUK tram stop.

 Imperial War Museum tram stop consists of two platforms (island platform).
 Two dot matrix passenger information displays stand serving one platform each, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.

 This stop has step-free access.

-Also, a new bus stop was constructed at the tram stop, and the bus stop on the other side of the road was moved further down towards the tram stop and given a canopy.
+Also, a new bus stop was constructed to serve the tram stop with services towards Manchester, and the bus stop on the other side of the road with services away from Manchester was moved closer to the tram stop from its original location and given a canopy.